Home: Homelessness

-The state of being without a home can occur in may ways, ranging from the upheavals of natural disasters, fraud, theft, arson, or war-related destruction, to the more common voluntary sale, loss for one or more occupants on relationship breakdown, expropriation by government or legislated cause, repossession or foreclosure to pay secured debts, eviction by landlords, disposal by time-limited means – lease, or absolute gift.
+The state of being without a home can occur in many ways, ranging from the upheavals of natural disasters, fraud, theft, arson, or war-related destruction, to the more common voluntary sale, loss for one or more occupants on relationship breakdown, expropriation by government or legislated cause, repossession or foreclosure to pay secured debts, eviction by landlords, disposal by time-limited means – lease, or absolute gift.
 Jurisdiction-dependent means of home loss include adverse possession, unpaid property taxation and corruption such as in circumstances of a failed state.

 Personal insolvency, development or sustaining of mental illness or severe physical incapacity without affordable domestic care commonly lead to a change of home.
 The underlying character of a home may be debased by structural defects, natural subsidence, neglect or soil contamination.
 Refugees are people who have fled their homes due to violence or persecution.
-They may seek temporary housing in a shelter or they may claim asylum in another country in an attempt to relocate permanently.
+They may seek temporary housing in a shelter, or claim asylum in another country in an attempt to relocate permanently.
 A dysfunctional home life commonly precipitates one's homelessness.

 The dichotomy between home and homelessness is to the extent that the concept of home, scholars have said, is dependent on homelessness: "in a sense, without homelessness, we would not be concerned with what home means".